rayalex/allthingstalk-weather-station/README.md

 ## Connecting to Cloud

-We're using SmartLiving as our platform of choice for this IoT project, as we can easily provision custom IoT devices like this one.
+We're using AllThingsTalk as our platform of choice for this IoT project, as we can easily provision custom IoT devices like this one.

-After you've created your account on [SmartLiving Maker][f3deb3b1], log in, go to `Playground` if you're not already there.
+After you've created your account on [AllThingsTalk Maker][f3deb3b1], log in, go to `Playground` if you're not already there.

 Navigate to `Devices > Make new Device`, pick `Custom`, and name it however you'd like.

 You can use `Arduino` type as well, however, once created, device will contain some preset assets which you can delete as we won't be using them here.
 There's also an example sketch you could use to get up and running quickly, however it's only usable for regular Arduino projects which have on board connectivity (e.g. Arduino Ethernet or Arduino ESP8266 Core).

-Next, make a copy of `credentials_sample.h` called `credentials.h` in the same directory and fill in the details (You can find your SmartLiving credentials in the right pane of device page).
+Next, make a copy of `credentials_sample.h` called `credentials.h` in the same directory and fill in the details (You can find your AllThingsTalk credentials in the right pane of device page).

 And... we're all set!